Midnighters trilogy: The Midnighters

 The Midnighters Trilogy features five main protagonists, all of whom are Midnighters.
-Despite all possessing the ability to pass into the Blue Time, they do not always work together - resulting from personal conflicts between members.
+Despite all possessing the ability to pass into the Blue Time, they do not always work together, which results from personal conflicts between members.

 Jessica Day

 For the majority of The Secret Hour, Jessica's ability is unknown.
-At the conclusion of the novel, it is revealed that Jessica is a "flame bringer", a rare talent that allows her to create fire and use electrical devices during the Blue Time.
-This makes her a valuable addition to the team, as she can use this ability to be a formidable opponent against the Darklings, who fear light, fire and technology.
+At the conclusion of the novel, it is revealed that Jessica is a "flame bringer," a rare talent that allows her to create fire and use electrical devices during the Blue Time.
+This makes her a valuable addition to the team, as she can use this ability to be a formidable opponent against the Darklings, who fear light, fire, and technology.
 Her first use of this power was a flashlight initially named Serendipitous.
-As both fire and technology can be used outside the Blue Time, Jessica's power is effectively useless in regular-time.
-(However, she is the only one who does not suffer adverse effects from being in daylight; Rex is effectively blind, Dess becomes photophobic, Melissa is plagued by the thoughts of humanity, and Jonathan must constantly shift between low and normal gravity).
+As both fire and technology can be used outside the Blue Time, Jessica's power is effectively useless in regular time.
+(However, she is the only one who does not suffer adverse effects from being in daylight; Rex is effectively blind, Dess becomes photophobic, Melissa is plagued by the thoughts of humanity, and Jonathan must constantly shift between low and normal gravity.)

 At the climax of Blue Noon, Jessica uses her ability to harness the power of a lightning bolt to fight the Darklings.
-While this proves effective, wiping out the majority of the Darklings, it also has the side-effect of trapping Jessica within the Blue Hour.
+That proves effective and wipes out the majority of the Darklings, but it also has the side effect of trapping Jessica within the Blue Hour.

 Jessica is in a romantic relationship with Jonathan.

 Jessica has red hair and green eyes.
 She is on the cover of The Secret Hour, the first book in the trilogy.